SosiSis/Lost-and-Found-website/README.md

     user can create an account
     user can log in
     user can update their profile
-    user without an account can see images of found items user with an account can see the images of found items and their descriptions.
+    user without an account can see images of lost items user with an account can see the images of lost items and their descriptions.

 # The CRUD features